 Absolute sharpness and scope levels of detail and resolution made the magnification seem much higher than it is when viewing with both eyes.
 Arms resting on the chair and completely relaxed, I could easily find everything in my day-by-day lunar atlas.

-The only bright planet around showed a minute disk at 8” across – clearly not a star, but with no nasty spiking or flare.
+Receding from opposition, Mars showed a minute disk at 8” across – clearly not a star and with no nasty spiking or flare.